CoderTey/Riceidc/README.md

-This is Repository for issue if i mb will reinstall arch later it includes wofi  hypr nvim and much more i hope you enjoy
+# Riceidc

+This is a repository for my setup in case I reinstall Arch later.
+It includes Wofi, Hyprland, Neovim, and much more.
+I hope you enjoy it!